 Governance and Public Boards – Professor Catherine Farrell

 Catherine’s current research is focused on the participation and involvement of citizen stakeholders in the governance of public services.
 This project focuses on public boards and reviews the membership and role of the different stakeholders.
-Within the context of boards of governors in schools, the paper reviews the effectiveness of this approach to school management.
+Within the context of boards of governors in schools, the project reviews the effectiveness of this approach to school management.

 Youth Policy Reviews in European Countries – Professor Howard Williamson